yuanqing/figma-plugins/packages/figma-set-layer-size/README.md

 ### Set Layer Size

 Set the width and/or height of the selected layers, with an option to ignore constraints.
-(This is to workaround a limitation in Figma where you cannot ignore constraints when setting the width or height via the Properties panel.)
+(This is to work around a limitation in Figma where you cannot ignore constraints when setting the width or height via the Properties panel.)

 ## License